 I've heard of a 'firewall', but what exactly is it?

 A firewall sits between the web user and the big bad world and acts as a wall that prevents intruders from accessing your system.
-If you have a firewall on your computers and these sit behind a network firewall, any hackers would need to get past two firewalls before being able to explore your PC.
+If you have a firewall on your computers and these sit behind a network firewall, any hackers would need to get past two firewalls before being able to explore your device.

 What are viruses and what threat do they pose?